Why Your PAN-Aadhaar Link Was Unsuccessful Due to Name Discrepancy

 Keep Copies of All Your Important Documents

-It’s a very good practice to keep both digital and physical copies of your PAN card, Aadhaar card, and any application forms or acknowledgement slips related to corrections or linking.
-These copies can be extremely useful for your records, or if you ever need to provide proof or refer back to your submissions in the future.
+It is highly advisable to keep both digital and physical copies of your PAN card, Aadhaar card, and any application forms or acknowledgement slips related to corrections or linking.
+These copies can be invaluable for your records, or if you ever need to provide proof or refer back to your submissions in the future.

 FAQs